 Many workers, including those nearing retirement age, say they’re not saving enough to retire comfortably.
-In fact, GOBankingRates’ 2017 Retirement Savings survey indicates that this worry is valid: An astonishing 34 percent of Americans have $0 in retirement savings.
+In fact, GOBankingRates’ 2019 retirement savings survey indicates that this worry is valid: An astonishing 46% percent of Americans have $0 in retirement savings.

 When it comes to squeezing more savings out of a paycheck, financial planners and retirement experts have some go-to strategies.
 Check out these clever ways to save so you can retire rich.

-According to a study by GOBankingRates, 24 percent of respondents say never being able to retire is their top fear.
+According to a study by GOBankingRates, 24% of respondents say never being able to retire is their top fear.
 But many people don’t know how much they need to put away for their retirement, said Kathleen Hastings, a certified financial planner and portfolio manager with FBB Capital Partners.

 “Unless you have a good idea of where you want to be when you retire, you’re shooting in the dark with blinders on,” she said.
 So calculate how much you should be setting aside for the standard of living you desire.